Smousten/SecureWiki/README.md

 # Speciale

 ## System
 This installation guide is for Ubuntu 20.04.
-The system should also work on other Linux distributions but we have not tested this.
+The system should also work on other Linux distributions but this has not been tested.

 ## Overview of System
 This is the implementation of a system for secure storage and revision of files in a cloud-based environment.